 Triple E helps improve the energy efficiency of new residential homes; Triple E homes average a 25 percent reduction in space heating costs compared to conventional new homes.

 Not building all electric?
 Click here to see other benefits and rebates you can take advantage of with the Triple E program.

 "This is the first house we have built, and it probably will be our last, so we want to do it right.
 Our goal is to live in an energy-efficient home with manageable heating and cooling costs."

 Toby Hickle, Hinckely, Minnesota

-Homeowners and builders can qualify for special incentives up to $2,000 by meeting specific energy standards.
+Homeowners and builders can qualify for special incentives up to $2,000 by meeting specific energy standards in new homes where electricity is the primary heating source.
 These standards cover thermal integrity (insulation, windows and doors, exterior wind barriers), airtight construction, moisture control, appliances, lighting, ventilation and heating system performance for air and water.
 Homes built to Triple E standards provide the homeowner with lower energy costs, a healthier indoors, improved building durability and increased market value.
 Click here to hear from people who have built qualifying Triple E homes.